 How Do You Define Trauma

-With the prevalence of traumatic events in the lives of students, it is very important that we can recognize signs of trauma and triggers, as well as how to respond to students coping with such serious issues.
+With the prevalence of traumatic events in the lives of students, it is very important that we can recognize signs of trauma and triggers, as well as how to respond to students coping with such serious issues with trauma-informed teaching strategies.
 There are five steps that teachers should be aware of in dealing with childhood trauma in the classroom:

 Signs of trauma can be very different depending on the personality and age of the child.
 Here are some recognizable signs, as noted by The National Child Traumatic Stress Network, that you might expect to see at different stages: